ericsciple/actions-yaml/README.md

 # actions-yaml

-### Overview
+### Summary

-This repo contains a prototype for porting the Actions workflow parser and template expansion library to TypeScript.
+Prototype for porting the Actions workflow parser and template expansion library to TypeScript.

-Key solution aspects:
+Key aspects:
 - Portability
   - Enables converging on one implementation.
 JavaScript can be consumed directly within the web UI.
 Services can consume as a container (REST interface).
 Also supports command-line interface.
 - Safe to run on servers